 I had been thinking about ordering some hats for my clients and friends but having just a company logo is so boring.
 And then a friend of mine, Mike Flynn of The Impact Entrepreneur Show shared a hat he had made to support his business but it was not a logo, it was a phrase that captured the essence of his mission.

-I then reached out to the guy who did his hats for him, BJ over at Mococo Supply, and was stoked when he offered to help me out.
+I then reached out to the guy who did his hats for him and was stoked when he offered to help me out.
 I sent him these phrases and told him I could not decide which one to use so he went ahead and designed all 3 for me.
 I still could not decide which one so he then offered to have all 3 made for me.
-All this for no charge!!!
-He even agreed to sell them in his store so that others could buy them and I would not have to deal with any of the processes.

 That’s what is up with the hats.
 I just wanted to make them available to anyone who shares in these principles and wants to share the message with others.
 If you want to buy one, just hit me up and I will see what I can do.

 Well that’s all for now.
 I hope you find this article useful.